Updated November 5, 2020 . AmFam Team

 In insurance terms, your home is considered a dwelling, which means its structure and materials are protected by dwelling coverage.
-This coverage helps pay for the cost to repair your home or pay you a lump sum, minus your homeowners insurance deductible, in the event the house is destroyed by fire.
+This coverage helps pay for the cost to repair your home or pay you a lump sum, minus your homeowners insurance deductible, in the event that the structure of your house is destroyed by fire.

-Keep in mind, these expenses are only covered up to your dwelling coverage limit, so make sure you have enough to match the value of your home and then some.
+Keep in mind, these fire damage expenses are only covered up to your dwelling coverage limit, so make sure you have enough coverage to match the value of your home and then some.

 If your house catches fire and the things inside it are damaged or destroyed, your personal property coverage will help to pay for the cost to replace your stuff, up to your personal property coverage limit.
 You can raise your personal property coverage limit and even do what’s called “scheduling” with certain items to give them more comprehensive protection.

 In the event your home is damaged or destroyed by a fire and you can’t continue living there, loss of use coverage can help pay for additional living expenses.
-This coverage can help cover the cost of relocating, hotel or short-term rental expenses, food and even laundry.
+This coverage can help cover the cost of relocating, hotel or short-term rental expenses, food and even laundry after a fire.

 A house fire is bad enough when it damages or destroys one home, but if a fire from your home spreads to your neighbor’s, you may be held liable for the damage.
 Personal liability coverage can help cover the expense of a settlement should your neighbor take you to court over the fire.

 While your homeowners insurance typically comes with some personal liability coverage, the amount of coverage may not be enough to pay for something like someone else’s house burning down.
-Consider personal umbrella insurance to help supplement the coverage limits on your homeowners insurance — it can help pay for legal expenses and the settlement costs beyond your homeowners coverage limits, should you be found legally at-fault.
+Consider personal umbrella insurance to help supplement the coverage limits on your homeowners insurance — it can help pay for legal expenses and the settlement costs beyond your homeowners coverage limits, should you be found legally at-fault after a fire.